Matin-M/Savvy/README.md

 # Savvy

-Savvy is an easy to use discord moderation bot written using the Discord.JS framework.
+Savvy is a discord moderation bot written using the Discord.JS framework.

 ## Features

-Keyword blacklisting, voice channel status pings, new user greetings, auto role assignments, & much more.
+Keyword blacklisting, voice channel status pings, new user greetings, auto/reaction role assignments.

+## Terms and Usage

+Distribution and usage of Savvy must comply with MIT Licencing.

+## Contributions

+Currently accepting issues and PRs!